safesoftware/fme-server-iac-templates/Azure/terraform/modules/database/pgsql/README.md

-# FME Server database module
+# FME Flow database module
-This module creates a PostgreSQL backend database and its virtual network rule for a distributed FME Server deployment in Azure.
+This module creates a PostgreSQL backend database and its virtual network rule for a distributed FME Flow deployment in Azure.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements